 After a decade of working in the corporate film industry during the week and partying a little too much on the weekend, he got a burn-out and a depression.
 In his quest for healing he explored al kinds meditation, yoga and other movement practices.
 From 2008 to 2010 he lived , worked as a filmmaker, studied and practiced in a Tibetan Buddhist Community in Southern France.

 To help him deal with his own long lasting “depression”, he created Dynamic Mindfulness.
 From his sources of inspiration he took the essence of what worked for him , left out what didn’t and added what was his own using the motto : ‘Adapt what is useful, reject what is useless, and add what is specifically your own” , by Bruce Lee.

-He likes hiking, bouldering, Ecstatic Dance and (Wim Hof like – cold water) swimming outdoors.
+He likes hiking, bouldering, Ecstatic Dance and (Wim Hof style / cold water) outdoors swimming.

 It is his goal and passion to bring mindfulness and movement into the workplace in an effective, efficient, accessible, lighthearted way.

-His latest project is The MindBody Lab, which combines meditation and movement “stress hacks” from the most effective, effecient and accessible sources.
+His latest project is The MindBody Lab, which combines meditation and movement “stress hacks” from the most effective, efficient and accessible sources.

 Disclaimer: Ivar is far from being enlightened, realized or always being mindful.
-In other words he’s till fully human, yet on his mindfulness, spirtitual and therapeutical journey he has gathered an effective “toolbox” to deal with life’s “stress” challenges, like a burn out, depression and trauma in a constructive way.
+In other words he’s still fully human, yet on his mindfulness, spiritual and therapeutic journey he has gathered an effective “toolbox” to deal with life’s “stress” challenges, like a burn out, depression and trauma in a constructive way.